All waterways lead to Milan!

 European Waterways Map

-The 4th edition of our popular map and directory is now available.
-Its 56-page directory by David Edwards-May is updated with contributions and new material from throughout Europe, and provides information of value to all those who are interested in inland navigation, as a mode of transport, but also - for a growing number of enthusiasts - a way of life.
+The 4th edition of our popular map and directory, with its 56-page directory by David Edwards-May, was updated with contributions and new material from throughout Europe.
+It provides information of value to all those who are interested in inland navigation, as a mode of transport, but also - for a growing number of enthusiasts - a way of life.
 The large (1210 by 870mm) sheet covers Ireland and Portugal to the Caspian Sea and one side and the denser part of the network, from Dublin to Bratislava on the Danube, on the reverse.
 Legend in EN-FR-DE-NL, while the booklet is in English only.
 Click here to order the product.

 Inland Waterways of France